Ergot – spot the signs

 Ergot is not a seed-borne disease, however it is associated with contaminated seed.

-Although tolerances are very low, ergot may be present in certified seed.
+Although tolerances are very low, ergot may be present in seed bags prior to drilling.
 The regulatory minimum standard allows for up to 3,000 ergot pieces in a half tonne seed bag, whereas the higher voluntary standard only allows up to 500 ergot pieces in a half tonne seed bag.

 The first sign of ergot infection may be the development of honeydew at flowering, which is when spores first enter the ear.